Alexander Fleming Biomedical Sciences Research Center: Research

-Since the beginning of its operations in 1998, the Center develops basic as well as translational and applied research programs at the cutting edge of modern biomedical sciences.
+Since the beginning of its operations in 1998, the Center develops basic as well as translational and applied research programs in biomedical sciences.
 Currently, the Center hosts 14 research groups distributed in 4 Institutes (Immunology, Molecular Oncology, Molecular Biology and Genetics, Cellular & Developmental Biology).
 Over the short period since its establishment, BSRC Al. Fleming has gained extensive visibility in the European science arena.